-On this year's Fit and Thick Tour, we discussed the importance of schedules, and how in today's technology driven world, we often feel like we have no time to complete the tasks that will lead us towards achieving our goals.
+On 2015's Fit and Thick Tour, we discussed the importance of schedules, and how in today's technology driven world, we often feel like we have no time to complete the tasks that will lead us towards achieving our goals.

 One thing that I learned while I was in nursing school was the importance of setting a schedule and adhering to it; and due to my more recently busy lifestyle, I've found that implementing those skills into my daily life has created a sense of consistency and helped me keep my health and fitness goals a priority.

 We are creatures of habit and we thrive in environments that promote consistency.
 Keeping your workout schedules the same every week will help you to stay on track and will take the guess work and planning out of your precious daily time.

 I have been using the same workout schedule for the past two years and have now started implementing it in my teaching schedule for my students as well.
 I hope that you can use the same schedule to simplify your fitness process and start seeing results!

 After the weekend my body is rested and recuperated so I like to go hard.
 I try to focus on multiple compound exercises (squats, lunges, deadlifts) and a few isolated movements (kickbacks, leg curls, leg extensions).
 I like to think of this day as my "Build" day.

 I typically choose two of the following: Back, chest, triceps, biceps, shoulders.
 This workout contains a total of 4 circuits alternating between either of the two muscle groups.

 These workouts are intense but fun!
 With consistency, this workout day yields the most visible results in everyone who follows the program.
 A typical plyos and abs workout contains 3-5 circuits of explosive movements, abdominal exercises, and my personal favorite, sprinting.